Professional Media Services

 Sean directed his first horror-comedy Hell's Half Acre in 2006.
 The film launched to rave reviews, including coverage in Fangoria magazine and has quickly developed a large cult following.
-Synergy Magazine in Australia praised "Hell’s Half Acre ends up packing quite a punch in both the horror and dark humor departments and stands out from many other indie productions."
+Synergy magazine in Australia praised "Hell’s Half Acre ends up packing quite a punch in both the horror and dark humor departments and stands out from many other indie productions."
 And in 2015 HorrorNews.net stated “Hell's Half Acre delivers over and over again.
 This is one of those hidden gems that I love finding in this job...”

 Sean successfully raised $47,684 on Kickstarter for his first full-length feature documentary The King of Arcades.
 Co-produced by Adam F. Goldberg, creator of The Goldbergs on ABC, the nostalgic film has met with great success.
 The King of Arcades premiered to a sold out crowd at The Sands Casino Resort (Frank Banko Alehouse) in Bethlehem, Pennsylvania and appeared on several critics' top five lists of the best video game documentaries.
 The DVD was released on Amazon and the digital download was available exclusively via GOG.com and Amazon Prime.

-Sean met his wife and co-producer, Krystle-Dawn, on the set of Brutal Massacre: A Comedy.
+Tiedeman met his wife and co-producer, Krystle-Dawn, on the set of Brutal Massacre: A Comedy.
 They were happily married in a movie theater.
 In his spare time, Tiedeman enjoys playing with his son Liam, coaching the Yankees for Miracle League of the Lehigh Valley, and performing novelty songs.
-His song, 80's Arcade, has aired on several syndicated radio shows including The Dr. Demento Show.
+His song, '80s Arcade, has aired on several syndicated radio shows including the Dr. Demento Show.

 Sean and Krystle-Dawn on the set of The Goldbergs.
 (Sony Pictures Studios)

-Sean successfully raised over $47,000 on Kickstarter for The King of Arcades.
+Tiedeman successfully raised over $47,000 on Kickstarter for The King of Arcades.